-Dr James Young Simpson discovered the general anesthetic chloroform 1847, he and his colleges were sniffing their way through the chemist's catalog on gases (they were looking for a anesthetic that did not irritate the lungs or explode, like ether) at the time.
+Dr. James Young Simpson discovered the general anesthetic chloroform in 1847 when he and his colleges were sniffing their way through the chemist's catalog on gases (they were looking for an anesthetic that did not irritate the lungs or explode, like ether).
 It was a miracle that the dosage he took didn't kill him.

 Sucralose (the artifical sweetener Splenda) was invented when a researcher mistook his supervisor's instructions.
 He was asked to "test" the new compound, but he mistakenly thought he was supposed to "taste" it.

 Hugh Herr lost both his lower legs to hypothermia in a mountain climbing accident.
 He responded by pursuing a career in academia and eventually became a professor of biomechantronics at MIT.
 He tries out new bionic limbs on himself as well as volunteers.